High performance drug development team

 Director or Regulatory Affairs

-Michelle has more than 20 years of experience in drugs and devices, including inhalation drugs and devices (aerosol & powder), vascular grafts, catheter based vascular therapies, suspensions, solutions/injections, creams, ointments, shampoos, nasal sprays, tablets, syrups, diagnostic drugs, wound healing, topical and aesthetic products, and orphan drugs and devices.
-Michelle’s forte is in early negotiations with FDA, particularly pre-IND and pre-IDE meetings to secure agreement early on in development programs to ensure smooth submissions and subsequent approvals.
+Michelle has more than 20 years of experience in drugs and devices, including submissions for inhalation drugs and devices (aerosol & powder), vascular grafts, catheter based vascular therapies, suspensions, solutions/injections, creams, ointments, shampoos, nasal sprays, tablets, syrups, diagnostic drugs, wound healing, topical and aesthetic products, cellular and tissue based products, controlled substances, and orphan products.
+She has previously worked for or with Valeant, W.L.
+Gore & Associates, Schein/Steris/Watson, Mylan, Proctor and Gamble, Pfizer, and Inhale.
+She maintains Regulatory Affairs Certification (RAC) and was a past member of the Regulatory Affairs review committee for the Regulatory Affairs Certification Study Guide.
+She co-currently holds a faculty position at Keck Graduate Institute.

 Jeff Staffa, PhD